 The Troop meets on the first and third Sundays of each month at 2 p.m. at the Center.

 ✉ E-mail the troop leader for more information.

 A group of senior LGBT individuals committed to meeting regularly for the sole purpose of enriching the group through sharing insights, experiences and wisdom from what we’re doing presently with our lives and what we’ve done during our lifetimes.
 Golden Grounds meets in the Center’s Lambda Lounge on the third Saturday of every month from 10-11:30 a.m.

 All LGBT seniors who are interested in living up to their full potential are welcome.
 Please come with your visionary hats on, your bucket list if you have one, and your secrets for a happy, healthy, productive and prosperous life!

 🔎 Learn more.

 The Men’s Discussion Group provides a space where anyone who identifies as male can feel comfortable expressing themselves about any and all issues faced by GBTQ men.
 The group provides a welcoming environment that is free of agendas to explore issues and socialize in a nonjudgmental manner.

 This is a safe space for LGBTQQIA-POC community members to come and engage in a dialogue about relevant issues–where anything and everything can be discussed without feeling judged.
 All individuals who identify as people of color are welcome at this group to gain support, insight and find a general sense of community and family.
-This group meets the second and fourth Sunday from 3-4 p.m.
+This group meets every second Tuesday at the Center

 Who can attend: All individuals who identify as people of color are welcome at this group.